ppeerttu/koa-req-validation/README.md

 # Motivation

 Motivation behind this module is the awesome experience of using the [express-validator][express-validator-site].
 However, due to various reasons the `express-validator` doesn't suit `koa` and it seems that there are quite a lot of request validation packages out there mainly for `koa` v1 without warranty for active maintenance.
-This package tries to mimic the `express-validator` pacakge and eventually provide most of the features.
+This package tries to mimic the `express-validator` package and eventually provide most of the features.

 ## Peer dependencies